-Applications for free and reduced lunches are available in the school office at the beginning of each school year.
-If you would like to apply, please pick up the forms.
-Families who qualify for free or reduced lunches must complete an application and return it to the school.
+Applications for free and reduced lunches are available on the Meal Magic Family Portal https://portland.familyportal.cloud/ at the beginning of each school year.
+If you would like to apply, go to the website.
+Families who qualify for free or reduced lunches must complete an application.
 A confirmation letter will be sent home.
 Parents may request these forms at any time.

 Students in grades K-5 will purchase lunch or milk credits.
 Send lunch/milk money in a clearly labeled envelope.
 Include your child's name, grade, and amount of money included.
 Make checks payable to Portland Food Service.

-Any student who forgets to bring a lunch or milk money or who is out of lunch/milk credits should see their teacher or Mrs. Pline to make arrangements for the student to receive lunch.
+Any student who forgets to bring a lunch or milk money or who is out of lunch/milk credits should see their teacher or the kitchen supervisor to make arrangements for the student to receive lunch.
 Every student will be fed.